 Mozambique, a country in Southeast Africa with a coast on the Indian Ocean, is bordered by Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and South Africa to the southwest.
 Mozambique existed for almost five centuries as a Portuguese colony until independence in 1975.
 It is divided into ten provinces and one city with provincial status, Maputo, which is the capital.
 Portuguese is the official language of Mozambique.
 The currency of Mozambique is the metical (MZN).

-Mozambique showed strong economic growth at the start of the previous decade, with real GDP growth averaging 7.0% from 2010 to 2015.
+Mozambique showed strong economic growth at the start of the previous decade, with real gross domestic product (GDP) growth averaging 7.0% from 2010 to 2015.
 Rapid growth in the mining sector, along with the exploration and discovery of vast natural gas reserves, contributed towards this strong growth.

 PwC has an extensive network of offices in most countries on the African continent.
 PwC Mozambique offers a range of tax, legal, audit, advisory, and consulting services.
 Our professionals support clients with local knowledge and skills and with access to a broad range of other professionals across the PwC global network of firms.